 His grandmother had taught Bosshardt how to crochet when he was a boy.
 After this skill was discovered, he was kept busy with orders to various items of clothing, including little garments for the Communist general’s new baby.

-After 413 day’s captivity, when had become too ill to continue on the rugged march, Hayman was promised freedom, as was Bosshardt, but on the appointed day only Hayman was allowed to go, to Bosshardt’s great disappointment and disillusionment with the Communists, who had broken their promise.
+After 413 day’s captivity, when he had become too ill to continue on the rugged march, Hayman was promised freedom, as was Bosshardt, but on the appointed day only Hayman was allowed to go, to Bosshardt’s great disappointment and disillusionment with the Communists, who had broken their promise.
 As Hayman left, Bosshardt said, “Pray that I may recklessly preach Christ.”
 The next several months tested his physical, mental, and spiritual resources to the limit.
 Sometimes he was so drained by illness or incapacitated by fever or bruised and bleeding feet that he had to be placed on a horse or even carried.
-Once, he despaired of the ability to continue, and begged his guard to shoot him, but that only made the man more considerate of Bosshardt’s condition, and he later even gave him an expensive orange.
+Once, he despaired of the ability to continue and begged his guard to shoot him, but that only made the man more considerate of Bosshardt’s condition, and he later even gave him an expensive orange.

 People around the world were praying for him, as they had for all the party taken captive.
 God responded by giving daily endurance, and by taking him deeper into communion with Christ.
 He thought of the Crucifixion especially when he was bound and beaten by thin bamboo rods.
 Intense pain wracked his bleeding body, “But,” he wrote later, “I was so conscious of God’s presence during the beating that no sound escaped me.”